 Most real professionals are eager to learn but reluctant to teach.
 They think the more people you teach, the tougher the casino games become.

 - Professional gamblers don’t teach others to gamble

 To an extent, this is true.
-Casinos put more countermeasures in place and use tougher rules when they want to thwart certain types of advantage players.
+Top Bitcoin casinos put more countermeasures in place and use tougher rules when they want to thwart certain types of advantage players.
 The fewer people who take advantage of an opportunity, the longer that opportunity tends to last.

 An average gambler who learns a technique for beating a game can’t wait to share what he’s learned.

 It would never occur to most average gamblers to try to form a team.
-In fact, most average gamblers would be reluctant to share their winnings with other people even if it meant they got to share in the other gamblers’ winnings.
+In fact, most average gamblers would be reluctant to share their winnings with others even if it meant they got to share in the other gamblers’ winnings.

 - Professional gamblers often form teams

 Many recreational gamblers don’t give much thought to the size of their bankroll, nor should they.
 After all, if you’re playing with a disadvantage, you’d need an infinite bankroll to avoid going broke.